Updated October 22nd, 2018.

 EAT!
 Cazuela Marina.
 With the longest coastline in South America, seafood is eaten in abundance in Chile.
 Try this stew of assorted seafood; clams, shrimp, oysters cooked with vegetables.
-The word ‘cazuela’ means cooking pot in Spanish.
+‘Cazuela’ means cooking pot in Spanish.
 Chilean cazuelas can also be made with beef, chicken, pork or turkey.

 DRINK!
 Vino (wine) of course!
 Chilean wine dates back to when the Spanish conquistadors brought the vines with them from Spain during the 16th century.
 A trip to Chile isn’t complete without a tour of the vineyards of the central valleys and sampling as many bottles as you can!

 WEAR!
-Your entire wardrobe… err sorry rucksack!
-With a climate that ranges from the driest desert, the Atacama (El Norte Grande) in the north, to the ice fields of Patagonia in the south – it’s impossible to know what to wear in this country of extremes!
+Your entire wardrobe… With a climate that ranges from the driest desert, the Atacama, in the north, to the ice fields of Patagonia in the south – it’s impossible to know what to wear in this country of extremes!
 Pack your bikini, hat, scarf, shorts, vest tops, sunglasses and fleece!

 BEWARE!
 Valuables.
 As with all larger cities, be careful of pickpockets in Santiago – don’t show off your laptop, mobile phone or valuables.

 TALK!
 Castellano de Chile.
-It’s a distinct dialect of Spanish with different pronunciations, grammar and vocabulary.
+A distinct dialect of Spanish with different pronunciations, grammar and vocabulary.
 Learn a few slang words and you’ll be friends with the locals in no time!

 Check out our Travel Guides to Chile…